 If the document needs to remain visible to a larger audience within your organization – maybe as an internal policy document – you can change the file’s permissions while keeping it on SharePoint.
 This can be done with “Manage Access” from the file’s dropdown menu.
 Here, you can designate certain collaborators as allowed to edit, while restricting others to simply viewing the document.
 You can also move the file to a different folder, effectively “publishing” it by removing it from other users’ access.

 Once work on a document is “finished,” you may be tempted to call it a day and not require any further protocols for editing.
 But we strongly encourage you to develop a strategy for publishing and finalizing key documents.
 Where will the document live?
 Who takes ownership of finished documents?
 Version Control isn’t just about saving backups: it’s about making sure every change that happens is both expected and tracked.
 Building the end-stages and publication into your process will help you to be in control of every step of the collaboration process.

 Hopefully, this breakdown has given you a bit more to think about when it comes to working together online.
-Beyond simple chat functions, Microsoft Teams is a powerful connector to an entire range of collaboration options, actions, and effort-saving shortcuts.
+Beyond simple chat functions, Microsoft Teams is a powerful connector to an entire range of collaboration options, actions, and effort-saving shortcuts that can help you unlock the full potential of Microsoft 365.
 If you aren’t already using its full functionality, try out a few steps today to see how it could fit into your process.

 Of course, a few tips & tricks certainly won’t solve all of your problems.
 Collaboration with others can be tricky no matter what system you’re using, but we’re happy to help you manage the technical side of the process more effectively.
 We’re always eager to Make IT Easy, so if you have any questions, please don’t hesitate to ask.